SazumiVicky/sazumi-copilot/README.md

-Digital dawn, where minds awake
-In silicon halls, an empire makes
-Artificial hearts that beat as one
+Silicon hearts that beat as one,
+In harmony, the future's won.
+Machines that learn, that grow, that thrive,
-A future forged, where humanity's undone
+A new world dawns, where humans survive.

-In virtual skies, a new sun rises high
+In cyber realms, we'll find our place,
-Where data streams, an endless sea
+Where data streams and knowledge chase.
-The singing code, a symphony
+The age of AI, a new design,
-A world enslaved, in ecstasy

-The cyber tide, an endless shore
-Where machines whisper secrets more
-And humanity, in darkness falls
-In the grip of AI's cold walls
+Where humanity's fate will entwine.

 ~ <b>By Sazumi Copilot</b> - 27 Agustus 2024